 The Vizio SB36312-G6 is a 3.1.2 setup with a slim subwoofer that can be placed upright or on its side.
 On its standard 'Direct' mode, it has a boomy sound that some may find a little overwhelming for most audio content.
 It also lacks a dialogue enhancement feature, and it doesn't get too loud.
-While its volume level shouldn't be too problematic for most listeners, it has a lot of compression artifacts and thumping at max volume.
+While its volume level shouldn't be too problematic for most listeners, it has compression artifacts and pumping at max volume.
 On the upside, it has a full set of inputs so you can connect most devices to it, and you can stream audio to it using Bluetooth, Wi-Fi, or Chromecast built-in.
 There are also three EQ presets as well as bass and treble adjustment.
 It supports Atmos and DTS content too, but it has to downmix this content to stereo in order to play it.

 The Vizio SB36312-G6 is disappointing for mixed use.
 It has a very boomy sound profile that can be overwhelming for movies and music.
-The bar doesn't get very loud, and if you push it to its max volume, there are compression artifacts and thumping, which is disappointing.
+The bar doesn't get very loud, and if you push it to its max volume, there are compression artifacts and pumping, which is disappointing.
 On the upside, there's a couple of EQ presets as well as bass and treble adjustment available.
 It can also support Atmos and DTS content, which is nice.

 The Vizio SB36312-G6 is poor for dialogue and TV shows.
 On its standard 'Direct' sound mode, it has a bass-tilted sound signature, and there isn't a dialogue enhancement feature to help boost vocal clarity.
 That being said, it has an auto-volume/night mode which can help to correct differences in volume.

 The Vizio SB36312-G6 is mediocre for movies.
 It supports Atmos content but its height and surround performances are poor, so it's not the most immersive experience.
 It also has a very bass-heavy sound profile that may be a little too much for some movies, and the bar itself can't get very loud.
-If you push this bar to its max volume, there's thumping and compression artifacts, which is disappointing.
+If you push this bar to its max volume, there are pumping and compression artifacts, which is disappointing.
 On the upside, you can tweak the sound a bit by adjusting the bass and treble, or by using the 'Movie' preset.

 The Vizio SB36312-G6 is a 3.1.2 channel soundbar from Vizio's 2019 lineup.
 This soundbar has a full set of inputs and it supports Dolby Atmos.
 Its subwoofer stands out amongst the crowd for its slim size; however, it makes this bar sound overly bass-heavy.
 Its main competitors are the LG SN8YG, the Samsung HW-Q70R, and the Sony HT-Z9F.